Secondary school: Building design specifications

-The building providing the education has to fulfill the needs of: The students, the teachers, the non-teaching support staff, the administrators and the community.
-It has to meet general government building guidelines, health requirements, minimal functional requirements for classrooms, toilets and showers, electricity and services, preparation and storage of textbooks and basic teaching aids.
+The building providing the education has to fulfill the needs of: students, teachers, non-teaching support staff, administrators, and the community.
+It has to meet general government building guidelines, health requirements, minimal functional requirements for classrooms, toilets and showers, electricity and services, preparation and storage of textbooks, and basic teaching aids.
 An optimum secondary school will meet the minimum conditions and will have: